kreempuff/abridge-take-home/doc/notes.md

 According to the GCP documentation, networks are global resources, so that would make the most sense.
 There may be network latency issues that I haven't tested or researched.

-### Node pool subnetwork specification
+### Node pool subnetwork specification ✅

 Is the subnetwork for the cluster the same as the subnetwork for the node pool? or can they be different?

-If they can't be different, how do I specify the subnetwork for the node pool?
+If they can be different, how do I specify the subnetwork for the node pool?

 `network_config` and `additional_node_network_configs` looks like the fields I need to set, but the language isn't clear about whether the nodes are placed in that subnetwork or just additional network interfaces.

+Looks like they [can't be](https://stackoverflow.com/a/58032982/4773566).
+So the subnetwork for the cluster and the node pools must be the same.

 ## Errors